DataBiosphere/azul/indexer/README.md

     - `<stage_name>` is the intended stage name of the Lambda
     - `<your-indexer-lambda-application-name>` is the name that you will give the Lambda project.
     - `<AWS-account-ID>` is one of the values in the access policy of your Elasticsearch.
 An numerical id of your AWS Account.
-    - `<your blue box>` is the endpoint of the HCA DSS.
-    - `<your elasticsearch endpoint>` is url you will use to access Azul's Elasticsearch Domain.
+    - `<your elasticsearch endpoint>` is url you will use to access Azul's Elasticsearch Domain, **without** the HTTP scheme (`https://`).
 This url can be found by returning to your Elasticsearch Service Dashboard, clicking the link of your Elasticsearch Domain.
 The url should be labled as **Endpoint** in the Overview Tab.
+    - `<your DSS URL>` is the endpoint of the HCA DSS, **without** the HTTP scheme (`https://`) and **with** the Swagger base path (e.g. `v1`).
+       For example: `commons-dss.ucsc-cgp-dev.org/v1`
+    - `GOOGLE_APPLICATION_CREDENTIALS` are required only if the HCA DSS configured as `BLUE_BOX_ENDPOINT` requires authentication/authorization for access to the `GET /bundles` or `GET /files` API operations.
+       In this case, the file `chalicelib/gcp-credentials.json` must contain the credentials for a Google Service Account included in the authorization whitelist for the DSS.

-### 4. Modifying IAM Access Policies
+### 4. Modifying IAM Access Policy for the Lambda

 1. In the AWS Console, click Services in the top toolbar, and click IAM in the Security, Identity & Compliance subsection.
 1. On the side menu bar, click **Roles**, then search for your Lambda function, `<your-indexer-lambda-application-name>`.
 Once you find it, click on it.
 1. Find a table in the Permissions tab under the blue Attach Policy button.
 You should see for Lambda name in the table.
 Click on the caret on the right side of the Lambda name.
 Then, click on "Edit Policy".
-1. Add the policy found in `policies/elasticsearch-policy.json` file in the cgp-dss-azul-indexer repository (Make sure to change the `Resource` value to the ARN of your elasticsearch box).
+1. Add the policy found in `indexer/policies/lambda-policy.json` file in the azul repository (Make sure to change the `Resource` value to the ARN of your elasticsearch box).

 ### 5. Deploying Indexer Lambda